Hudson Hornet: South Africa

-United Kingdom
+United Kingdom & Europe

 Hudsons were introduced to the United Kingdom in 1911 and eventually, a factory was built where Hudson (and Essex) vehicles were locally assembled from 1927.
 The British company was renamed Hudson Motors Ltd. in 1932.

-The Hudson Hornet was assembled in right-hand-drive for the U.K. market and other European countries.
+The Hudson Hornet was assembled in right-hand-drive for the U.K. ,Irish market and other European countries.
 Following the demise of the Hudson marque, the British company was renamed Rambler Motors (A.M.C.)
 Limited in 1966 and continued to import AMC vehicles through the 1970s.

 Legacy

 The 1951 Hudson Hornet was selected as the "Car of the Year" in a book profiling seventy-five years of noteworthy automobiles by automotive journalist Henry Bolles Lent.

-The Disney Pixar film Cars and several spin-off video games featured a Fabulous Hudson Hornet named Doc Hudson, a retired Piston Cup champion voiced by Paul Newman, who was an avid auto-racing enthusiast.
-The Piston Cup is the film franchise's version of the Winston Cup Series, which changed names several times since its inception.
+The Disney/Pixar film Cars and several spin-off video games featured a 1951 Hornet named Doc Hudson, a retired Piston Cup champion who raced as the "Fabulous Hudson Hornet".
+He was voiced by Paul Newman, who was an avid auto-racing enthusiast.
+The Piston Cup is the Cars franchise's version of the Winston Cup Series, which changed names several times since its inception.

-The Hudson Hornet was featured in the video games Driver: San Francisco, Forza Horizon 4, and Forza Motorsport 4 as a part of the July Car Pack.

-Revivals of Hornet model name
+Revivals of the Hornet model name

 For the 1970 model year, American Motors resurrected the Hornet name for their new compact car that replaced the Rambler American (see AMC Hornet).

 In 2006, a small, front-wheel-drive concept car called Hornet was designed and developed by Dodge.

 For the 2023 model year, Stellantis resurrected the Hornet name for their new SUV, a version of the Alfa Romeo Tonale marketed in the U.S. under the Dodge brand.